 - Remove the cores and slice each half length-wise into thin slices.

 - While keeping each of the sliced halves together, place them over the chocolate filling.
-(As seen in the photo)
+Leave some space between them so that the mixture has room to expand.

 - Bake in a preheated oven at 350 degrees F, for about 45 minutes or until the walnut mixture is firm and the pastry is golden brown.